Tasihasi/Heroku_Scrapy/README.md

 Documentation structure.

     -> Overview
     -> Usage (API description)
     -> Technical description

 Usage:
 --------------------------------------------------
 API Endpoints:
     # TODO  !! add example usage for each api endpoint !!

-    API  key must be provied in the header as a parameter.
+    Note: An API key must be provided in the header as a parameter named `shrek_key`.
+This key is used for internal API calls.
     Named "shrek_key".
 (Shrek key is used for internal api calls.)

     Return datatype is a json file.

     API endpoints defined in api_manager/api_route.py:

-    -> /ping Method: GET
+    -> /ping Method: GET**
         Description: Checks if the server is running.

         Request Headers: None